 Dorothea has served on STAT’s governing council, including as Honorary Secretary and Chair of the Society.
 She also served as Chair of the Training Course Committee and was involved in the process of Voluntary Self-regulation of the Alexander Technique profession until 2004.

 More information about Dorothea and details of her private teaching practice in London.

-Other frequent teachers at MATTS
+Other regular and occasional teachers at MATTS

-Sue lives and works in Chorlton in Manchester, having trained at MATTS.
+A regular teacher at MATTS, Sue lives and works in Chorlton in Manchester, having trained at MATTS.
 She teaches individuals and groups, and has worked across charity and business sectors.
 She has supported STAT through 8 years on Council (Treasurer and Chair), on the training committee, and currently as International Liaison.
 Sue is particularly interested in working with the singing voice, and brings the Technique to her garden and allotment, and learning the piano and Tai Chi.

 Annalisa says, "my back pain has virtually disappeared and an unexpected (at the time) by-product of the technique has been that my singing in an amateur choir has become much freer and the sound I produce is fuller."